 Near the end of the notification meeting you will go over the employee’s severance package.
 This is where outplacement comes in.

-How Does Outplacement Assistance Typically Work?
+How Does Outplacement Services Typically Work?

 How the outplacement process will unfold is largely based on what firm you decide to go with.